Yuta Jinguji: King & Prince Era

 On May 23, 2018, "Mr.King vs Mr.Prince", now as King & Prince, made their CD debut.

 On November 4, 2022, it was announced that Sho Hirano, Yuta Kishi and Jinguuji would leave King & Prince and the agency.
 They left the group on May 22, 2023, with Hirano and Jinguuji leaving the agency that same day, while Kishi remained in the agency until later that year due to still having pending work.

 Tobe and Number_i

 On July 7, 2023, Hirano and Jinguuji appeared together in a YouTube video, announcing their affiliation with TOBE, an entertainment agency launched by former Johnny & Associates artist and former vice president Hideaki Takizawa.
 On October 15, it was revealed that Kishi would also join Tobe, and that the three would form the new group Number i.

 In November 2024, Jinguuji announced a partnership with Mikimoto, visiting the flagship store in New York, and attending a gala with different celebrities to celebrate the Mikimoto Chrome Hearts collaboration.
 He had appeared before in another collaboration with them in Paris.

-On February 3, 2025, Jinguuji was appointed as Givenchy Beauty brand ambassador.
+On February 3, 2025, Jinguji was appointed as Givenchy Beauty brand ambassador.

+On January 9, 2026, it was announced that Jinguji was appointed as Amiri's new global ambassador.
+Regarding his appointment as ambassador, Jinguji commented, "Fashion is a passion of mine, and also a powerful means of communication as a performer.
+Style is always a reflection of who I am, a way to express my individuality, creativity, and identity.
+I am very much looking forward to working alongside Amiri, a brand I have loved dearly, and Mike Amiri, whom I respect, as a global ambassador."

+Personal life

+Jinguuji is a motorcycle hobbyist and owns three Harley-Davidson vehicles.